Please see below for answers to some of the most frequently asked questions about Camp Ojibwa.

 Camp Ojibwa is ACA Accredited and follows the guidelines to maintain our accreditation each year.
 It is important to maintain our ACA Accredited status to ensure our families that we are maintaining the standards and practices to operate a safe and effective overnight camp program.

-Camp is run by our Directors, Joel Losoff (Director) and Joey Bleiman (Associate Director).
-To learn more about Joel and Joey, visit our Leadership page.
+Camp is run by our Directors, Ross and Linsey.
+To learn more about Ross and Linsey, visit our New Ownership page.

 Year over year, Camp Ojibwa is able to hire staff who were former campers.
 95% of our staff have over 3 years of Ojibwa experience.
 This is important because it allows us to create that feeling of home, from the second the boys step off the bus.
 Our staff’s understanding of our facility, program, and each other give our campers a feeling of brotherhood and connection from day 1.
 Most of our staff were in your sons shoes so they understand what it feels like to be new at Ojibwa and they also understand what our Ojibwa family is all about.